LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/06_raja_umpire_host_device/README.md

 $ make 07_raja_umpire_host_device
 $ ./bin/07_raja_umpire_host_device
 ```
 Want to learn more about Umpire memory resources?
 Check out the list below!
-You can also learn more by
+You can also learn more by going to [Umpire Resources](https://umpire.readthedocs.io/en/develop/sphinx/tutorial/resources.html).
-going to Umpire's documentation here: https://umpire.readthedocs.io/en/develop/sphinx/tutorial/resources.html

 - "UM": unified memory that can be accessed by both the CPU and GPU.
 - "PINNED": CPU memory that is pinned and will be accessible by the GPU.